 - Biting objects

 - Scratching at the site of the bite

 Remember, temperament changes can be subtle.
 An aloof and independent cat may suddenly jump into your lap and want to be pet.
-A cat that has previously been loving may growl and run away from her owner.
+A cat that has previously been loving may growl and run away from their owner.

 The second stage of rabies is called the Furious phase.
 This stage usually begins on the second or third day.
 It is during this stage the cat will display increasingly erratic behavior.
-For example, it may begin to eat inedible objects like stones or sticks.
+For example, they may begin to eat inedible objects like stones or sticks.
 Other behaviors you might see in this stage of rabies include: